-We followed the Chaves trail for several miles, finding it very distinct in some spots and barely discernable in others…typical of many other trails so far.
+We followed the Chaves trail for several miles, finding it very distinct in some spots and barely discernible in others…typical of many other trails so far.
 The intermittent cairns were mostly all that helped to guide us.
 It’s a wonder that so many of these wire cage cairns were built in the first place.
-They seem very durable and appropriate for this harsh landscape.
+They seemed very durable and appropriate for this harsh landscape.
 God knows there were plenty of rocks to fill the cages.
-The path was quite overgrown with grass and weeds in places, which only served to hide all the big rocks underneath.
+The path was quite overgrown in places, which only served to hide all the big rocks underneath.
 It was like the Pennsylvania section of the AT, but not visible through the overgrowth.
 We had to kind of feel our way along.
 I was lucky not to stub my toes.
-Still, it was a reall cool experience travelling this ancient wagon road.
-(But how on earth did wagons ever navigate these rocks???).
-It also offered a nice parting view all the way up Woods Canyon and the red rock valley to the south.
+Still, it was a really cool experience traveling this ancient wagon road (how on earth did wagons ever navigate these rocks???).
+It also offered a nice parting view up Woods Canyon and the red rock valley to the south.

 We were eventually dumped alongside HWY 17 (the highway between Phoenix and Flagstaff), crossing it at an underpass, then onto a series of jeep trails for the rest of the morning.
-Some were no longer in service and very rocky while others were very smooth and pleasant, an easy roll.
-We gained some elevation, then dropped into a small gully that has clear pools of water in it’s wash.
+Some were no longer in service and very rocky while others were smooth and pleasant, an easy roll.
+We gained some elevation, then dropped into a small gully that had clear pools of water in its wash.
 I had to break ice to scoop this beautiful water.
 What a treat.
 It wasn’t even listed as a source on our map (Rarick Canyon).

 We emerged from the canyon to wind through open grasslands that almost reminded me of high alpine meadows in Colorado, or at the very least New Mexico.
 There were some vibrant patches of green and I think I even found clumps of alfalfa growing in the roads.
 It smelled and tasted like alfalfa.
 The abundance of elk tracks and severed stalks also pointed to this being a favored edible plant.
 Is there such a thing as wild alfalfa?

 We began a big decent into Wet Beaver Canyon.
-A footpath appeared and began switchbacking down the canyon walls.
+A footpath appeared and began switch-backing down the canyon walls.
 The temperature immediately went up and it felt downright hot all of a sudden.
 The trail, named Apache Maid, was immaculate, allowing us to take our eyes off our feet to admire the canyon.
 But watch out!
-Stellar slid right past a snake on the trail and I came to a halt just in time.
+Tom slid right past a snake on the trail while I came to a halt just in time.
 Did he step on it?
 It was coiled, ready to strike, it’s tail shaking.
-But it’s vibrant colors gave it away…just a beautiful and harmless bullsnake.
-Incredibly, this one was so alarmed that it deformed its head to look like a pit viper.
+But it’s vibrant colors gave it away…just a beautiful and harmless bull snake.
+This one was so alarmed that it deformed its head to look like a pit viper.
 It even let out a hiss, which sounded all the world like a rattler.
 Their adeptness at mimicry is astounding.
 But such a fantastic acting role can also get them in trouble by those that don’t see the charade as such.
-We admired the snake’s efforts and left it alone.
+We admired the snake’s acting efforts and left it alone.

 If you’d asked me in the freezing morning if I’d be taking a swim later in the afternoon, I’d have laughed and declared “hell no!”
 But that’s exactly what I did after lunch.
-The water was so cold but it felt good to rinse out all the dust.
-925 arrived just as I was putting clothes back on, getting to see me stripped down to my underwear.
-Stellar is used to it by now.
-I apologized to 925 for having to run of yet again just as he caught up to us.
-I really would like to hike with him more but I was so cold, I had to resume hiking while he filtered water.
+The water was so cold but it felt good to rinse off all the dust.
+925 arrived just as I was putting my clothes back on, getting to see me stripped down to my underwear.
+I apologized to him for having to run off yet again, just as he caught up.
+I really would like to hike with him more but I was so cold, I had to resume hiking while he stopped to filter water.
 We hoped we’d see him again at the top.

 Back on the rim, a sign warned that the trail was difficult to follow.
 I found it on par with previous sections.
-Presently we came to an obscure jeep trail, following it to a tank and old cabin.
-I love checking out old cabins and this one was cool.
-It would have been nice to camp there but we decided we still had time to press on another 2.5 miles to another tank.
+Presently we came to a jeep trail, following it to a tank and old cabin.
+I love checking out old cabins and this one was pretty cool.
+It would have been nice to camp there but we decided we still had time to press on 2.5 miles to another tank.
 We continued a steady climb through mixed juniper, while the wind continued to gain strength.
-Once again I wondered why I was pushing on from such a nice, warm spot where we had been inside the canyon.
+Once again I wondered why I was pushing on from such a nice, warm spot where we’d been inside the canyon.
 The timing just wasn’t right.

-The last 2 miles took us forever and it got so cold.
-I wondered if the milage might be off.
+The last 2 miles took forever and it got so cold as the sun set.
+I wondered if the mileage might be off.
 Approaching the tank, I saw a stand of pine trees and yelled for joy.
 If only there was a flat spot beneath them.
 We had to hop a fence but sure enough, I found a perfect site under a huge ponderosa, its duff providing a luxurious pillow for my tent.
-Have I said a thousand times how much I love camping under ponderosa?
+Have I said a thousand times how much I love camping under ponderosas?
 I settled in for what promised to be a very cold night.
 And oh yeah, we passed the 100 mile mark for the trip.
 Only 400 miles left.